akane999/resnet50/README.md

 11. learning-rate (float): Learning rate of the Adam Optimizer.
 Default = `0.0001`.

 12. loss (str): loss function used to compile model.
 Default = `categorical_crossentropy`.

+# Executing the Model scripts

+## Resnet50

+    python resnet50.py --images-path ../../PATH_TO_DATA --output-path ../../PATH_TO_OUTPUT --height 100 --width 100 --channels 3 --use_pretrained False --epochs 35 --batch-size 32 --validation-split .35 --loss binary_crossentropy --learning-rate 0.002

+### Outputs

+1. Model weights: model weights are saved in .h5 format which can be used for later use.
+They are saved as model_Resnet50_{timestamp}_epochs_{number of epocs}.h5
+2. Figures of metrics: Two plots showing graphical distribution of accuracy vs validation accuracy and loss vs validation loss.
+They are saved as fig1.png and fig2.png
+3. Json dumps of metrics: Two different json dumps.
+    1. experiment_batch.json: Showing accuracy and loss as calculated at the end of each batch.
+Output frequency is too high to be used for graphical represnetation.
+Closest to realtime
+    2. experiment.json: Showing acccuracy, loss, validation accuracy and validation loss as calculated at the end of each epoch.
+This is the file to be parsed for grapphical representation.

+Format of experiment.json:

+        {
+            "epoch_number":
+            {
+                "acc": Accuracy at end of epoch,
+                "val_acc": Validation Accuracy at end of epoch, "loss": Loss at end of epoch,
+                "val_acc": Validation Loss at end of epoch, }
+        }

+Example:

+        {
+            "0":
+            {
+                "acc": 0.48484848484848486,
+                "val_acc": 0.5,
+                "loss": 7.721049770911451,
+                "val_loss": 8.059047736904837
+            }
+        }

+> Info: All the ouput files will be found in the directory specified by `--output-path`.